 The Grid View provides a hierarchical view of all of the data in the Job.
-When a Manufacturing Order is selected in the Manufacturing Orders grid, the Operations, Alternate Paths, and Successor Manufacturing Orders pertaining to the Selected Manufacturing Order are shown.
-Those pertaining to other Manufacturing Orders are hidden.
+For example, the Operations, Alternate Paths, and Successor Manufacturing Orders about the Selected Manufacturing Order are shown when a Manufacturing Order is selected in the Manufacturing Orders grid.
+However, those about other Manufacturing Orders are hidden.
 Likewise, when you select an Operation in the Operations grid, the Activities, Resource Requirements, and Material Requirements for the Operations are shown in their grids, and the data for other Operations is hidden.

 - To delete a row in a table, select it (by clicking its row selector at the left edge of the grid) and press the Delete key.
 Any child rows will also be deleted.
 Please note that deletes cannot be undone.

-- Each of the horizontal and vertical lines separating the grid cells can be dragged to resize the cells and display more information.
+- Each horizontal and vertical line separating the grid cells can be dragged to resize the cells and display more information.

 *All properties are read-only if the current user does not have permission to edit the current Scenario and the User Right Can Maintain Jobs.